ultralytics/ultralytics/docs/en/usage/simple-utilities.md

     compress_one_image(f)
 ```

-Learn more from the [utilities documentation](../reference/data/utils.md).

-### What are the advantages of the `autosplit` function for dataset splitting?

-The `autosplit` function in Ultralytics allows you to automatically split your dataset into train/val/test sets using specified fractions.
-This feature ensures a balanced dataset split for better training performance.
-Example usage:
+1. Nothing returns from this function.

+For additional details, refer to the [compress_one_image function documentation](../reference/data/utils.md#ultralytics.data.utils.compress_one_image).

+### How do I auto-split my dataset into train, validation, and test sets?

+The `autosplit` function automatically splits a dataset into `train`, `validation`, and `test` splits.
+Here’s an example:

 ```python
 from ultralytics.data.utils import autosplit